-Used car price reductions during October and November
+Used car price reductions during fourth quarter

-The market realignment has continued this month and has again seen some extraordinary changes in used values.
-Although remarketing performance remains well below what would normally be expected in terms of performance against cap Clean, there have been some tentative signs on some models that some level of stabilisation is on the way and feedback from some larger vendors is less negative than at the same time last month.
-As mentioned in our customer webinars, we expected used value reductions through the final guarter of the year to be heavier than normal seasonal movements, but the speed of the reductions in the past 6 weeks has been considerably faster than expected, with November's final monthly movement coming in at -4.2%; the joint biggest November fall on record (previous highest was -4.2% in November 2009).
-Some models have fallen so far in a matter of weeks that some level of stabilisation is expected, whereas any models which see increased volume coming to market are likely to see further drops in value.
-Behaviour of retailers is also likely to determine which vehicles have further to fall - some dealers are setting retail prices in line with what is being advertised, while others are simply applying a standard margin to the prices that cars have been bought for.
+The market realignment has continued this month, although, as we predicted, the reductions in used values have been less extreme than those in the previous two months.
+Remarketing performance was reasonably consistent through the month and certainly better than November, which indicates that some level of stabilisation is on the way: feedback from some larger vendors is again less negative than at the same time last month.
+As mentioned in our customer webinars, we expected for some time that used value reductions through the final quarter of the year would be heavier than normal seasonal movements.
+The last two months have actually seen used value changes very close to the prediction we made in our customer webinar at the beginning of November: last month was -4.2% against our estimate of -3.9% and this month's depreciation looks to have come in at -2.1% compared to our forecast of -1.9%.
+We are again expecting -1.9% in January as demand improves, but supply remains relatively strong.
+Some models have fallen so far in a matter of weeks that some level of stabilisation is expected, whereas any models which see increased volume coming to market are likely to see further drops in value, especially where new car volumes are being forced by manufacturers.
+Behaviour of retailers is also likely to determine which vehicles have further to fall some dealers are setting retail prices in line with what is being advertised, while others are simply applying a standard margin to the lower prices that cars have recently been bought for.
 As previously explained, we are now most of the way through a period where bulging order banks at the largest fleets are being fulfilled, resulting in a short-term glut of used volume.
-This is likely to ease as we enter 2024 and the further the year progresses, the more the market will feel the benefit of reduced new car registrations through the pandemic translating into lower levels of used car supply and subsequent improvements in used values.
+This is likely to ease as we enter 2024 and the further the year progresses, the more the market will feel the benefit of reduced new car registrations through the pandemic; translating into lower levels of used car supply and subsequent improvements in used values.

-The ban on sales of new ICE cars and LCVs moves from 2030 to 2035
+The ban on sales of new ICE cars and LCVs from 2035